Loop-level double-copy for massive fermions in the fundamental: Review

 \subsection{Unitarity cuts}

+We include here a lightning review of relevant on-shell methods, but for pedagogic lecture notes on graph-organized cut verification and construction see e.g. ref~\cite{Carrasco:2015iwa} as well as a more specialized review with detailed discussion of unitarity methods in for perturbative QCD~\cite{Bern:2007dw}.

 Consider the verification problem for loop-level amplitudes at the integrand level.
 In other words, how can one verify that an integrand is correct for an intended theory?
 It is necessary that any integrand must integrate to the same expression that one would have arrived at from Feynman rules for a given theory.
-A sufficient condition is that all on-shell unitarity cuts are satisfied.
+A sufficient condition\footnote{This condition is not strictly necessary as one can imagine including terms that violate individual cuts but vanish upon integration -- so still yielding the correct amplitude.} is that all on-shell unitarity cuts are satisfied.
 Unitarity cuts place on-shell the internal lines of sets of graphs contributing to an integrand.
 The resulting cut integrand must match the sum over states across cut legs of the product of corresponding tree-amplitudes, where only physical states are allowed to cross the cut.
 One can invert sufficient verifications to constructively build integrand representations by constraining a spanning ansatz to satisfy all unitarity cuts.
 One can think of this as a way to systematically guarantee that no relevant off-shell information contained in Feynman rules has been discarded from an integrand, while only evaluating more compact on-shell quantities.
-We include here a lightning review of relevant on-shell methods, but for pedagogic lecture notes on cut verification and construction see e.g. ref~\cite{Carrasco:2015iwa}.
+Any free parameters after the constraints of all physical cuts must vanish for any physical observable.
+This constructive approach is efficiently organized in terms of graphs.
+When organized and applied in terms of operations on graphs, one finds the same methodology is applied towards considering factorization consistency at tree-level.
+So here we do not distinguish between tree-level factorization and unitarity methods, describing the former in terms of the latter.

 There are technicalities that can simplify both verification and construction with gauge theory amplitudes.
 A primary one is the advantage of considering color-ordered cuts.
 As color-ordered tree-amplitudes depend on at most an exponential number of graphs (compared to a combinatorial number), a potentially vastly smaller number of graphs contribute to color-ordered cuts rather than color-dressed cuts.
 As a concrete example we present here a two-particle cut of four-point one-loop amplitude.
 This cut can be described as the product between two four-point tree level amplitudes, as per Fig.~\ref{fig:UnitarityCuts4pointOneLoop}.
 If this were a color-dressed cut we would need to consider the contribution of nine graphs to the integrand, but here we need only consider four-graphs.
 Why?
 Unitarity implies that the one-loop ordered integrand evaluated with on-shell conditions for cut-legs be equal to the product of two ordered tree level amplitudes summed over all physical states of the theory: